Justintime50/easypost-tools/README.md

 ### EasyPost UI

 Easily interact with the EasyPost API to order one-off packages and labels via a simple UI.
 View the project [here](https://github.com/Justintime50/easypost-ui).

+## Print USPS stamps:

+label_size = "7x3" (available when predefined_package = "Letter" and when the "First" rate is purchased, otherwise default "4x6" sized label will be returned.
+See Predefined Packages.)